OliverEdholm/Neural-quote-generator/README.md

 As you can see are the quotes not giving any wisdom but are rather very confusing and quite entertaining according to me.

-This neural network can probably do much better with some mixturing of parameters and changing the layout of the network but I got what I wanted from the network so I won't go any further.
+This neural network can probably do much better with some mixturing of parameters, changing the layout/architecture of the network and more training but I got what I wanted from the network so I won't go any further.

 ### Requirements
 * Python 3.*
 * TFlearn

 ### Usage
-Run this to train the lstm-char-rnn on quotes downloaded from https://github.com/alvations/Quotables.
+Run this command to train the lstm-char-rnn on quotes downloaded from https://github.com/alvations/Quotables.
 ```
 python3 quote_lstm.py
 ```

-All checkpoints will be stored in a folder called checkpoints.
-When training a new model, make sure to make a backup of the charidx.pkl and quotes.txt files and the checkpoints folder.
+All checkpoints will be stored in a folder called checkpoints. **When training a new model, make sure to make a backup of the charidx.pkl and quotes.txt files and the checkpoints folder.**

 To evaluate a checkpoint you can run.
 ```